Miller Fisher Syndrome

-The diagnosis of MFS is made based on clinical presentation, electromyography (EMG) and nerve conduction studies, and cytopathology (manifestations of disease at the cellular level).
+The diagnosis of MFS is made based on the clinical presentation, electromyography (EMG) and nerve conduction studies, and cytopathology (manifestations of disease at the cellular level).
 Nerve conduction studies and EMG are not only useful in diagnosing GBS but also in establishing the subtype.
 A lumbar puncture is indicated in every suspected case of GBS.
-Albuminocytologic dissociation in CSF is seen in 9 out of 10 patients with GBS, within 1 week of symptom onset.
+Albuminocytologic dissociation in CSF is seen in 9 out of 10 patients with GBS, within 1 week of the onset of symptoms.
 The definite diagnostic criteria for GBS, which also apply to its MFS-variant, are summarized below:

 Clinical presentation of progressive weakness in >1 limb, and areflexia.

 Disease progression over days to 4 weeks, symmetry in the manifestations, mild sensory abnormalities, cranial nerve involvement, and autonomic dysfunction.